Focus on your specific needs in French

 As you get older, your interests become even more fine-tuned, or perhaps you face a situation where you need to learn a certain section of a language for your job or academic pursuits.
 What can you do?

-Learn French vocabulary you specifically need
+Learn the specialised French vocabulary you need

 The best action step is to find a French language school that offers specialised French learning, flexible lessons that respond to the needs of the students, in one-on-one sessions live or online with a teacher that can guide you in your narrow track of interest.